Get Thread Tapping Straight

 Thread Tapping Woes

 One of the things I dislike most about tapping threads is the repetitive and time consuming nature of it.
 Twist down, then back it just a little to break the chips, then twist down again.
 Over and over for as many threads as you need.
 If you need to go deep in a blind hole, then every once in a while you should back it out (mostly), blow the chips away, then twist it down to continue cutting.
 For fine thread bolts, that can be a lot of twisting over and over.
-If I have to do several, it’s just annoying.
+If I have to do several, it is just annoying.

 Sometimes, doing it all by hand (without the drill press), the tap will go in slightly angled, and that messes up the start of the hole.
 That is more true when using bottoming taps.
 Lots of care in the start is really important.